Aircraft livery: Government

 Air transports of heads of state and government are often painted in unique color schemes.
-The US President's aircraft, Air Force One, uses a light-blue and sky-blue color scheme, with the Seal of the President of the United States just above the front gear and the flag of the United States on the tailfin.
+The U.S. president's aircraft, Air Force One, uses a light-blue and sky-blue color scheme, with the seal of the president of the United States just above the front gear and the flag of the United States on the tailfin.
 The livery was designed by French-American industrial designer Raymond Loewy at the instigation, and with the help of, then-First Lady Jacqueline Kennedy.

 Aircraft carrying state or government leaders are often liveried in national colors or the insignia of a particular government office.

 Military

 Military aircraft often make use of aircraft camouflage to make the aircraft more difficult to see in the air and on the ground.
 This form of camouflage makes use of light and color patterns, and is dependent upon environmental conditions and is mainly effective against human observers, though some electronic visual acquisition systems can be affected.
 Visual camouflage does not protect an aircraft against radar location or heat-seeking electronics.

 Since the release of MIL-STD-2161 in 1993, the US Navy's tactical aircraft use a color scheme designed to reduce visual detection that consists of shades of flat gray with exterior markings applied in a contrasting shade of gray.
 Note that the stated purpose of this document is to standardize paint schemes and application of naval insignia and markings.

 Aircraft camouflage was first used during World War I and was employed extensively during the first half of World War II.
 After radar detection systems were developed, aircraft camouflage became less important to the Allies, and a number of late-war Allied aircraft were brought to battle with no camouflage.
 Subsequent camouflage schemes, when used, concentrated on hiding the aircraft from aerial observation while it was resting on or flying near the ground, or they used a light, neutral color to inhibit detection while in the air.
 Modern camouflage schemes have experimented with light-emitting active camouflage systems which seek to conceal the aircraft from human vision or to blur or confuse optical observation by electronic means.